Settling the Score: Portioning with Cardinal Preferences: Conclusion

 We believe that our paper can serve as a basis for extensive future research in the domain of cardinal portioning.
-For instance, the insights that our findings offer may be helpful toward characterizations of further rules.
+For instance, it could be worthwhile to derive additional characterizations of the average rule, and the insights that our findings offer may also be helpful toward characterizations of further rules.
+One could verify whether rules that ``approximate'' the average rule preserve approximate versions of the properties that the average rule satisfies.
 It would also be interesting to examine additional axioms, especially those concerning fairness, which is important but arguably not yet well-understood in this setting.
 One such axiom is membership in the \emph{core}, which intuitively means that no subset of agents can guarantee a better outcome (in the sense of Pareto improvement) for themselves by using their proportional share of the resource.
-The core strengthens both Pareto optimality (since the latter only imposes this requirement on the set of all agents) and single-minded proportionality, so \Cref{tab:summary} immediately implies that none of the rules we considered always returns an outcome in the core.
+The core strengthens both Pareto optimality (since the latter only imposes this requirement on the set of all agents) and single-minded proportionality, so \Cref{tab:summary} immediately implies that none of the rules we consider always returns an outcome in the core.
 Whether any such rule exists is therefore an intriguing question, which we leave for future work.